-15 Ways to Prepare for Your First Therapy Session
+15 Ways to Prepare for Your First Therapy Session (According to a Clinician)

-1. Get Organized.
+1. Get organized

-2. Write down what you want to discuss.
+2. Write down what you want to discuss

-3. Set goals.
+3. Set goals

 5. Be honest about your reasons for seeking therapy